Guides

 Crops can support gifting, but the farm should not become a gift factory too early.
 Keep the first week focused on stable income, then reserve a small crop lane for gifts once the daily routine is comfortable.
 If a gift item also supports cooking, crafting, or a quest, keep notes before spending it socially.

-Suggested Weekly Loop
+Weekly Gift Loop

 - Pick a villager shortlist.

-- Check storage for safe gift candidates.
+- Check storage for safe candidates.

 - Give gifts during town or quest errands.